TanixJr/mini_Hospital_EMS/README.md

 6. Treatment History → Push a completed treatment, Display, then Pop.
 7. Visit History → Add a visit for a patient, Display, Search, Remove.

-## Testing

-The program was compiled with `javac` and exercised end-to-end (every menu operation across all four data structures, including empty-state and not-found edge cases) using a scripted input run before packaging.

-## Notes for Submission

-This README, together with the source code, is meant to be the starting point for the GitHub repository.
-Remember to:
-- Initialize `git init` in this folder and commit **progressively** (e.g. "Created project structure", "Implemented patient BST", "Added BST search and deletion", "Implemented emergency queue", "Implemented treatment stack", "Implemented patient linked list", "Added testing", "Updated README") rather than one final commit.
-- Push to your own GitHub account and submit the repo link via LMS.
-- Record the 5–10 minute demonstration video (face visible in the intro), covering: intro → system overview → GitHub/commit history → how each data structure is used → live demo of BST/Queue/Stack/Linked List operations → design decisions → reflection.
-- Take screenshots of program output for the final submission.
-- If using Google Drive for large files, grant Edit access to `asanka.r@sltc.ac.lk` and `kaushika.w@sltc.ac.lk`.